 Writing ${\mathcal M}$ in astrophysical units as:

-we see that for values typical of what is observationally inferred for the stellar mass and position and temperature of accretion disk walls in T Tauri protoplanetary disks, those indicated in the above equation (e.g. D'Alessio et al. 2005, Espaillat et al. 2007, Hughes et al 2009), one should expect the breakdown of the thin disk approximation (${\mathcal M} >>1$, e.g. Pringle 1981), and consequently, the transition to radial flow.
+we see that for values typical of what is observationally inferred for the stellar mass and position and temperature of accretion disk walls in T Tauri protoplanetary disks, those indicated in the above equation (e.g. D'Alessio et al. 2005, Espaillat et al. 2007, Hughes et al 2009), one approaches the breakdown of the thin disk approximation, ${\mathcal M}<1$, and consequently the transition to radial flow.

 Taking typical inferred values for $R/H$ at the wall of $\sim 5$ (e.g. D'Alessio et al. 2005, Espaillat et al. 2007, Hughes et al 2009), we can now write the condition for the transition to radial flow, locally at the wall, as: